Hereby some food safety, handling for cooling and freezing

 - Beef that has turned brown during extended storage may be spoiled, have an off-odor, and be tacky to the touch.
 In any of these cases never eat the meat.

-- Wash your hands before manipulating the meat.
+- Wash your hands before and after manipulating the meat.
 Use warm soapy water.

 - Always throw the wrapping in the bin immediately.